CUBRID/cubrid-manual/en/admin/config.rst

 **csql_history_num**

-    **csql_history_num** is a parameter used to configure the CSQL Interpreter and the number of SQL statements to be stored in the history of the CSQL Interpreter.
+    **csql_history_num** is a parameter to configure the CSQL Interpreter and the number of SQL statements to be stored in the history of the CSQL Interpreter.
 The default value is **50**.

 .. _ha-parameters: